 6. Painting the bathroom walls & ceiling

-What kind of paint should you use in a bathroom?
+What kind of paint should I use in a bathroom?

 The bathroom is a high humidity environment so it’s important to use paint that suites the conditions.
 Paints with a higher sheen are easier to clean and remove mould or staining for high humidity environments such as bathrooms.